bambangirawans/coffeedna/README.md

 - [License](#license)

 ## Features
-- **Personalized Coffee Recommendations**: Users receive tailored coffee suggestions based on their input,  preference settings, analyze sentiment, similarity using  langchain OpenAIEmbeddings
+- **Personalized Coffee Recommendations**: Users receive tailored coffee suggestions based on their input and preference settings.
 - **Customizable Preferences**: Language, tone, and level of detail can be set to match each user’s style.
 - **Flavor Profile Matching**: Unique flavor preferences, including bean type and coffee strength, refine recommendations.
 - **Chat History with Message Re-Selection**: Users can select previous messages to use as new input, expanding upon earlier conversations.